-When a married couple gets a divorce, the effects spread beyond the immediate family and impact the relationships that each spouse has with extended families and in-laws.
+When a married couple gets a divorce, the effects spread beyond the immediate family and impact the relationships that each spouse has with extended families, in-laws, and mutual friends.
 A marriage is a union of two families and each spouse builds relationships with their in-laws over the course of the marriage.
 A divorce can complicate or even end these relationships, and if the couple has children, dealing with these relationships post-divorce can be even more difficult.
-Relationships with in-laws can become awkward or fraught with tension but it is important to keep these relationships civil for the sake of your family and children.
+Relationships with in-laws and mutual friends can become awkward or fraught with tension, but it is important to keep these relationships civil for the sake of your family and children.

-The following tips will help you handle family and in-law relationships after a divorce.
+The following tips will help you handle family, in-law, and mutual friend relationships after a divorce.

 Keeping Contact with In-Laws